bdawkins22/SCORPIONHEAD/README.md

 #How to Run
 1. Download or clone the repository
-2. Open the Terminal app on Mac (Command + Space) and navigate to the project folder (e.g., type "cd documents")
+2. Open the Terminal app on Mac (Command + Space, then type in "terminal") and navigate to the project folder (e.g., type "cd documents")
 3. Run the code (type "python 3 SCORPIONHEAD.py")